filecoin-project/fvm-specs/07-errors.md

 Changes from pre-FVM Filecoin:

 1. Removed `ExitCode::SysErrInvalidMethod` (3).
-Dispatch is now handled inside actor code.
+Dispatch is now handled inside actor code which should exit with the equivalent `ExitCode::ErrUnhandledMessage`.
 2. Removed `ExitCode::SysErrForbidden` (8).
 Caller verification is a userspace operation, we'll now exit with `ExitCode::ErrForbidden`.
-4. Replaced `ExitCode::SysErrIllegalArgument` with `ExitCode::SysErrAssertionFailed` to more
+3. Replaced `ExitCode::SysErrIllegalArgument` with `ExitCode::SysErrAssertionFailed` to more
    accurately reflect its usage.
 When this appears on-chain, it means that a message hit some internal Filecoin assert that shouldn't happen.